About Char Dham Yatra

 Delhi

-The pilgrimage tour of the Char Dham will begin from the capital city of Delhi which can be reach easily via different means of transport, such as buses, trains, and flights, since the city is well connected to the rest of the country with bus stations, railway stations, and airports, that operate buses, trains, and flights from different parts of the country at frequent intervals.
+The pilgrimage tour of the 4 Dham will begin from the capital city of Delhi which can be reach easily via different means of transport, such as buses, trains, and flights, since the city is well connected to the rest of the country with bus stations, railway stations, and airports, that operate buses, trains, and flights from different parts of the country at frequent intervals.

 2